Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 The workers' representatives are not just demanding the withdrawing of the "Power8" restructuring plan but also want to conduct negotiations about the industrial future of Airbus.
 On 16th March 2007 protests took place for this reason, 20,000 workers protested in Hamburg alone (see photo).
 In all Airbus plants Europe-wide 40,000 people participated.
 Another EWC meeting in Toulouse on 4th April 2007 also produced no result although thousands of workers went on strike again for four hours the evening before.

 International solidarity at Airbus wasn't automatic.
-The trade union FO has great support amongst airbus staff (winning 47% of the votes at the works council elections in Toulouse).
-It published a report, according to which French locations are more efficient and more economic than all other plants in Europe, as recently as January 2007.
+The FO trade union, which has strong support in the workforce (winning 47% of the votes at the works council elections in Toulouse), published a report in January 2007, according to which French locations are more efficient and more economic than all other plants in Europe.
 Rüdiger Lütjen, chairman of the Airbus Germany group works council, called this study "impertinence", rejecting its contents completely.
-German plants are at least as productive as French ones - if not more productive from time to time.
+German plants would be at least as productive as French ones - if not more productive from time to time.
+The following documents are only available in German:

 Interview with the EWC chairman